Have you ever been talked down to because of your choice of DJ equipment? Don't worry, I already know the answer.

 It All Boils Down To One Thing…

 Bear with me, here.
 Before you close this browser window and never read my articles again, please realize that I’m not saying that old-school DJs are jealous of the gear that digital DJs possess.
 Nor am I saying that one kind of equipment or approach is better than the other.

 But, the fact is that fly-by-night digital DJs have it WAAAAAY easier than the dedicated old-schoolers did.
 Well, at least at first glance.

 For those who invested thousands of dollars in turntables (and needles, and had to learn how to maintain them), slowly built up a meticulously-crafted vinyl collection, and had to learn all the technical skills of DJing manually… the idea that pretty much anyone can accomplish the same thing these days with little-to-no investment is a bit hard to swallow:

 I used the word jealousy, which is a pretty loaded term.
-I hope that isn’t taken the wrong way.
-I don’t mean for it to come along with all the negative connotations of that word.
+But I think it's natural to feel a bit torqued in this situation.
 How can those of us who took the time to do it “the traditional way”, and invested money in “real equipment”, not feel a little salty about someone who just jumps on the bandwagon because it's cool and accessible?
-I think it’s natural to feel a little bit torqued in this situation.

 Round and Round We Go